SeeedDocument/Seeed-WiKi/docs/Grove-GPS.md

 *This sample simply reads from the GPS using software serial and sends it back out on the serial port.*

-1. Connect the Grove-GPS to Digital I/O 2 on the [Grove - Base Shield](/Grove-Base_Shield "Grove - Base Shield") using a Grove Universal 4 pin cable.
+1. Connect the Grove-GPS to Digital I/O 2 on the [Grove - Base Shield](/Base_Shield_V2 "Grove - Base Shield") using a Grove Universal 4 pin cable.

 2. Upload the code below.
-Please click [here](/Upload_Code) if you do not know how to upload.

 ```
 // link between the computer and the SoftSerial Shield